aristanetworks/avd/tools/schema-explorer/README.md

 - **Embedded views via custom HTML element**, not iframe / template override — picked at the May 15th maintainers call.
 Each embed is a single DOM node to MkDocs, so Material's TOC, headings nav, and search stay native.
-Earlier iframe and Jinja-override variants (`docs/schema-explorer.md`, `docs/schema-explorer-native.md`, `docs/overrides/schema-explorer-page.html`) are removed.
+Earlier iframe and Jinja-override variants were collapsed into the current Material-hosted entry page, `docs/schema-explorer.md`.
 - **Source and build output both under `tools/`**, copied into `site/_assets/` by `mkdocs_hook.py` — keeps `docs/` to documentation only (`.md`, images).